Leah Messer’s Bombshell ‘Teen Mom 2’ Storyline: Sister Victoria Pregnant With Third Baby After Costa Rica Trip

 Although Leah’s storyline will reportedly be about her “supporting” her sister, The Ashley’s source claimed that Leah wasn’t exactly happy that her sister was pregnant again.
 Reportedly, the mom-of-three was upset that her sister didn’t “learn from Leah’s mistakes.”

 Leah is also the mother of three young children.
 She was first introduced to audiences on her Season 2 episode of 16 and Pregnant.
 On the show, she found out she was pregnant with twin daughters.
-She and Corey Simms welcomed their daughters in December 2009.
+She and Corey Simms welcomed their daughters in December of 2009.
 The two married, but divorced shortly after.
 Leah then moved on with Jeremy Calvert and the two have one daughter together.
 The two also married, but eventually divorced as well.

 The new season of Teen Mom 2 will premiere on MTV next week.
 Fans can tune in to all-new episodes on Tuesday, September 10.